 The U.S. Geological Survey’s topographic map of Westford (1978) shows the top of Kissacook Hill to be at an elevation of slightly over 416 feet, or just about that of the 2nd floor of Town Hall.
 And while 416 feet is by no means K2, it does qualify as the 3rd highest point in town.
 Elevation aside, it is Kissacook’s small-town charm and visible history that makes it worth the trip.

-There are many interesting sites along the trail as one ascends the hill.
+There are many interesting sites along the trail as you ascend the hill.
 Of particular note are the old quarry sites that lie right beside the trail.
-Be advised that these quarries are of the “Mom & Pop” variety rather than the H. E. Fletcher Granite Co. breed and it is totally possible to walk right past them if you are not on the look-out.
-In studying them, one has to wonder if the harvesting of the granite was some sort of cottage industry or simply the means of gaining the necessary stock for a set of steps or a sturdy hearth.
-Whatever the reason for their existence, one cannot help thinking of the old Yankees that split these stones so long ago.
+Be advised that these quarries are of the “Mom & Pop” variety rather than the H. E. Fletcher Granite Co. breed, and it is totally possible to walk right past them if you are not on the look-out.
+In studying them, you have to wonder if the harvesting of the granite was some sort of cottage industry or simply the means of gaining the necessary stock for a set of steps or a sturdy hearth.
+Whatever the reason for their existence, you cannot help thinking of the old Yankees that split these stones so long ago.